Will I Lose my Hair?

 Almost fourteen thousand women in the USA have now filed lawsuits for their life-changing disfigurement.
 It has been a long time coming and I wish those brave ladies all the very best.
 I can only imagine the courage needed to go through with this.
 They are your wives, mothers, sisters, and daughters of tomorrow.
 The women of tomorrow that won't be warned or told the truth about the very real possibility that this could happen to them and that there is another equally effective drug that doesn't have this problem!
 There is also a device called a cold cap or scalp cooling that if worn during your chemo sessions, can help minimise the risk of hair loss and I would love to see this used as standard practice -offered to all.
 Women should have the right to choose.

 Sadly, because of the ongoing litigation in the US, the Support group is now not fit for purpose due to lawyers from both sides gaining access to the group.
 It's not fair that sufferers from this disfigurement have nowhere to go, they desperately need a safe place.
-So, I've been working on starting a new support group which will available, any day now, for everyone except US citizens, due to the powers of the lawyers it's easy to gain access.
-As normal procedure there will be strict vetting.
-This will safe-guard the members and give peace of mind to everyone.
+So, I've been working on starting a new support group which will be available, any day now, for everyone except US citizens, due to the powers of the lawyers it's easy to gain access.
+As a normal procedure, there will be strict vetting.
+This will safeguard the members and give peace of mind to everyone.

 Please don't think you are immune to this adverse side-effect because you are a man.
 Because men don't suffer from breast cancer as much as women, obviously the numbers are smaller, but still as painful to suffer from.